storesafe/cordova-sqlite-storage/README.md

 - `www`: `SQLitePlugin.js` platform-independent Javascript as generated from `SQLitePlugin.coffee.md` (and checked in!)
 - `src`: platform-specific source code
 - `spec`: test suite using Jasmine (2.2.0)
-- `tests`: very simple Jasmine test suite that is run on Circle CI (Android version) and Travis CI (iOS version) (used as a placeholder)
+- `tests`: very simple Jasmine test suite that is run on Circle CI (Android platform) and Travis CI (iOS platform) (used as a placeholder)

 ## Installation test